cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.0.0`.
+The current version of ZendSentry is `1.0.1`.

 #Important Changes
+- 1.0.1: updated raven dependency to latest (0.7.1), important if you run pre 7.16.2 curl
-- 1.0.0: updated raven depencency to lateast (0.7.0), first stable release (has been very stable)
+- 1.0.0: updated raven depencency to latest (0.7.0), first stable release (has been very stable)
 - 0.3.1: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)
-- 0.2.1: bug fix release (partial credits to Paweł Skotnicki)
-- 0.2.0: added master switch to turn everything on/off, log context can be passed as object or string (new)
-- 0.1.2: contains a critical dependency upgrade, the raven library used curl methods that are not yet available in many linux distributions.
-If you experience problems with curl, upgrade!

 #Introduction